Small Grants for Small Children

 Adirondack Foundation’s policy remains that in order to receive grants from the Small Grants for Small Children Fund, recipients must be found in statutory and regulatory compliance at all inspections by the New York State Office of Children and Family Services.

 Applications may be made online and will require this information:

 - Why is it important?
 Or: What will be different because of this grant?

 - Photo release

 - Budget Breakdown- Click here to see an example of a budget breakdown

 Applications are accepted on a rolling basis.
-The committee will review your proposal and work with Adirondack Community Action Program and the Childcare Coordinating Council of the North Country to distribute the grants.
+The committee will review your proposal and work with Adirondack Community Action Program, the Childcare Coordinating Council of the North Country and the Southern Adirondack Child Care Network to distribute the grants.

 If you are an independent child care provider put N/A in the Tax ID field when you create an account in the Grant Manager, and please put your last name in the Organization field, followed by the name of your child care.
 For example: Smith-Tiny Tots Childcare Center